How should I sit on the bus and boat?

 The World Health Organization (WHO) is gathering data from around the world on confirmed cases of coronavirus (COVID-19) and deaths.
 These statistics and more are published in daily WHO Situation Reports.
 However, there is no central reporting system on the number of tests being conducted or what percentage of the population has been tested.
-Around the world, the number of tests and testing rates (i.e. persons tested as a percentage of the total population) vary widely for many different reasons.
-Not all countries and territories have official sources publishing the most up to date information on testing.
+Around the world, the number of tests and testing rates (i.e. persons tested as a percentage of the total population) varies widely for many different reasons.
+Not all countries and territories have official sources publishing the most up-to-date information on testing.

-How do I dispose household waste if I think I have or I have COVID-19?
+How do I dispose of household waste if I think I have or I have COVID-19?

-If you or a household member’s COVID-19 test is positive or if you have been categorised as a suspected case for COVID-19 and await your tests results you should follow the below Ministry of Health guidelines on how to dispose your household waste.
+If you or a household member’s COVID-19 test is positive or if you have been categorized as a suspected case for COVID-19 and await your test results you should follow the below Ministry of Health guidelines on how to dispose of your household waste.